framely/community/docs/guide/build-simple-chatbot.md

 :::

 ## Build types
 Under type-based chatbot development, building a chatbot can be achieved by defining every type required by it in a "least dependencies first" approach.
-The conversational experience you will create in this guide requires a skill called 'PingPong' and a dependent entity type called 'Location'.
+The conversational experience you will create in this guide requires a dependent entity type called 'Location' and a skill called 'PingPong'.

 ### Build entity: Location
 The most basic type in OpenCUI is 'entity'.
 It is a primitive type that the chatbot knows how to extract the value of from the user's utterance.
 OpenCUI provides many predefined entities, such as `java.time.LocalDate` for dates, `io.opencui.core.Email` for email addresses, and so on.
 In this case, let's build a custom entity type `Location` in schema layer and language layer as follows.